-In accordance with the CBK guidelines (CBK circular No.2/RB,RBA/336/2014), the Kuwaiti banks must maintain a minimum capital adequacy ratio of 12% by 2014 and 12.5%, 13% by 2015 and 2016 respectively.
+In accordance with the CBK guidelines (CBK circular No.2/RB,RBA/336/2014), the Kuwaiti banks must maintain a minimum capital adequacy ratio of 13%.
 Tier 1 capital comprising Common Equity Tier 1 (CET1) and Additional Tier 1(AT1) capital.
-CET1 comprising paid up share capital and reserves including property revaluation reserve and fair valuation reserve less treasury shares and Tier 2 comprising allowed portion of general provisions (1.25% of the risk weighted assets).
-Gulf Bank has been identified as a Domestic Systemically Important bank (D-SIB) and is required to hold additional Common Equity Tier 1 capital(CET1) of 1%.
-The additional requirement is to be met by 2016.
+CET1 comprising paid up share capital and reserves including property revaluation reserve and fair valuation reserve less treasury shares and Tier 2 comprising allowed portion of general provisions (1.25% of the risk weighted assets) and subordinated Tier 2 bonds.
+Gulf Bank has been identified as a Domestic Systemically Important Bank (D-SIB) and is required to hold additional Common Equity Tier 1 capital (CET1) of 1% (2016: 1%).

-The table below details the regulatory capital for Gulf Bank (the "Bank") as at 31 December 2016 and 31 December 2015:
+The table below details the regulatory capital for Gulf Bank (the "Bank") as at 31 December 2017 and 31 December 2016: